Our Labs

 Joseph Lorenzo, MD, Ph.D.

 The Lorenzo Laboratory is known for its work investigating the interactions of bone and immune cells, a field now called osteoimmunology.
 The lab was among the first to examine how proinflammatory cytokines stimulated osteoclast-mediated bone resorption.
-Early papers demonstrated the mechanisms by which interleukin 1, tumor necrosis factor alpha, and interleukin 6 stimulated an osteoclastic response.
-The lab also demonstrated that estrogen deficiency in animal models enhanced osteoclast-mediated bone loss by mechanisms which depended on the production of proinflammatory cytokines.
+Early papers demonstrated the mechanisms by which interleukin 1, tumor necrosis factor alpha and interleukin 6 stimulated an osteoclastic response.
+The lab also demonstrated that estrogen deficiency in animal models enhanced osteoclast-mediated bone loss, by mechanisms, which depended on the production of proinflammatory cytokines.
 After the discovery of the critical role that the protein receptor activator of nuclear factor kappa-Β ligand (RANKL) played in stimulating osteoclast formation and bone resorption, the lab demonstrated the reciprocal response relationship in bone between RANKL and its decoy receptor and RANKL-inhibitor osteoprotegerin (OPG).
-More recently, the lab has done studies that defined the phenotype of the osteoclast precursor cell and its relationship to other myeloid cells like macrophages and dendritic cells.
+More recently the lab has done studies, which defined the phenotype of the osteoclast precursor cell and its relationship to other myeloid cells like macrophages and dendritic cells.
 Clinical and translational projects examined the role that the osteocyte product sclerostin had in bone mass differences in the production of RANKL between normal individuals and osteoporotic patients.
-Current projects are examining sexual dimorphisms in the rate that osteoclasts form and resorb bone, the role that the protein protease activated receptor 1 has in osteoclast function, and differences in the phenotype and route of formation between osteoclasts that develop in homeostasis and those that develop with inflammation.
-The laboratory has been funded continuously by the National Institutes of Health (NIH) National Institute of Musculoskeletal and Skin Disorders (NIAMS) since 1981.
+Current projects are examining sexual dimorphisms in the rate that osteoclasts form and resorb bone, the role that the protein protease activated receptor 1 has in osteoclast function and differences in the phenotype and route of formation between osteoclasts that develop in homeostasis and those that develop with inflammation.
+The laboratory has been funded continuously by the National Institutes of Health (NIH), National Institute of Musculoskeletal and Skin Disorders (NIAMS) since 1981.
 In the past, additional funding has come from the Veterans Administration and industry.

 Sanjay Laboratory